-This is a old age techniques where in the crops of same variety are cultivated alternatively with different varieties between different seasons or years in the same agriculture lands.
+This is an old age technique wherein the crops of the same variety are cultivated alternatively with different varieties between different seasons or years in the same agriculture lands.

-For example if Cotton crop is cultivated in kharif season i.e June to December months, then its rotation crop which follows in rabi season is mostly a crop belonging to leguminous family like ground nut, or grains like black gram, green gram etc.
+For example, if the Cotton crop is cultivated in Kharif season, i.e., June to December months, then its rotation crop which follows in rabi season is mostly a crop belonging to a leguminous family like groundnut, or grains like black gram, green gram, etc.

 This phenomenon of rotation is done regularly to maintain the soil fertility and better crop yield.

 Crop rotation advantages